Gastatouillle/Gridix/README.md

 A website with drag and drop containers for visualising your space allows you to decide what containers to print without wasting filament.

 Gridix is designed as a more permanent solution to gridfinity, it's unlikely grids and containers generated with gridix will be compatible to other gridix systems.

+Gridix uses Flask and OpenSCAD, instructions for dependency installs are WIP as is 95% of gridix